RedHatGov/fips-compliant-vault/README.md

 Combining TLS Secured Web with BCFIPS on EAP
 ============================================

+This section contains full instructions to set up TLS secured web listeners for both EAP 6.4 and EAP 7 using the BCFIPS password vault.

 Users may desire to run the SunJSSE provider, which contains the SSL/TLS implementation, in FIPS 140 compliant mode.
 This is often referred to as "FIPS mode".
 See full discussion [here](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/FIPS.html).
 This is not